mkezfarias/etch-a-sketch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An old times etch-a-sketch game, made with vanilla Javascript will spark the black and white interface with with a rainbow trail
+An old times etch-a-sketch game, it's built with vanilla Javascript.
+Watch the black and white background get rainbow-colored when you start drawing.

 Move the pointer with the keyboard arrows and create cool drawings